-Now the weather is starting to get colder it is always a good idea to make sure your heating systems are working efficiently and correctly.
+Now the weather is starting to get colder it is always a good idea to make sure your heating systems are working efficiently and correctly, I find it comforting to have a list prepared of heating engineers near me should the need arise.
 These 5 tips to maintaining your heating are a good start to making sure your home is as warm and safe this winter.

 Checking radiators is a great way to maintain your heating.
 This is especially useful when you haven’t been using your radiators or having your heating on for some time.
 Bleeding your radiators will mean that the radiators can heat up correctly and not have any air in them.
 This is easy to do but if in doubt ask a professional to come and have a look for you.
 This should be done before the cold weather sets in and you need to use them to heat your home.